ryogrid/gord-overlay/README.md

-# Gord-Overlay
+# **Gord-Overlay**
+- [Gord](https://github.com/taisho6339/gord) is a reference implementation of [Chord protocol](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf).
-- Gord-Overlay is a fork of [Gord](https://github.com/taisho6339/gord) which is enabled to run on overlay network constructed with [gossip-overlay lib](https://github.com/ryogrid/gossip-overlay)
+- **Gord-Overlay** is a fork of Gord which is enabled to run on overlay network constructed with [gossip-overlay lib](https://github.com/ryogrid/gossip-overlay)
-- Gord is a reference implementation of [Chord protocol](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf).
+  - Additionaly, implementation of on-memory KVS store functionality is planned

+---

 ## What is Gord?
 Gord is a peer-to-peer lookup service for internet applications.